 I had one very strange symptom pop up when my Hashimoto’s began – tinea versicolor.
 In simple terms, it is caused when yeast on our skin grows out of control.
 It is incredibly itchy and uncomfortable.
 I had it on my entire body.

 This was strange because it is common in tropical and subtropical climates, where I do not live.
 It could be caused by oily skin, which I did not have.
-It is usually prevalent in hot, humid weather, but can go away in the dryer, cooler months… but mine started in the winter.
+It is usually prevalent in hot, humid weather, but can go away in the drier, cooler months… but mine started in the winter.

 My dermatologist prescribed me every shampoo, pill, cream, gel, etc. that could help fight the yeast, but it only got worse.